 Fiber supply.
 Fiber is the single largest cost in the manufacture of containerboard.
 PCA consumes both wood fiber and recycled fiber in its containerboard mills.
 We have no 100% recycled mills, or those mills whose fiber consumption consists solely of recycled fiber.
 To reduce our fiber costs, we have invested in processes and equipment to ensure a high degree of fiber flexibility.
 Our mills have the capability to shift a portion of their fiber consumption between softwood, hardwood and recycled sources.
 All of our mills, other than our Valdosta mill, can utilize some recycled fiber in their containerboard production.
 Our ability to use various types of virgin and recycled fiber helps mitigate the impact of changes in the prices of various fibers.
 Our corrugated manufacturing operations generate recycled fiber as a by-product from the manufacturing process, which is sold to our mills directly or through trade agreements.
-During 2009, with low recycled fiber prices, our containerboard mills consumed approximately 636,000 tons of recycled fiber, and our corrugated converting operations generated approximately 189,000 tons of recycled fiber requirements, up from 17% in 2008.
+During 2009, with low recycled fiber prices, our containerboard mills consumed approximately 636,000 tons of recycled fiber, and our corrugated converting operations generated approximately 189,000 tons of recycled fiber.
+As a result, PCA was a net recycled fiber buyer of 447,000 tons, or 20% of PCA's total fiber requirements, up from 17% in 2008.

 Energy supply.
 Energy at the mills is obtained through purchased electricity or through various fuels, which are converted to steam or electricity on-site.
 Fuel sources include coal, natural gas, oil, internally produced and purchased bark and by-products of the containerboard manufacturing and pulping process, including black liquor.
 These fuels are burned in boilers to produce steam.
 Steam turbine generators are used to produce electricity.
 To reduce our mill energy cost, we have invested in processes and equipment to ensure a high level of purchased fuel flexibility.
 In recent history, natural gas and fuel oil have exhibited higher costs per thermal unit and more price volatility than coal and bark.
 During 2009, 10.7 million MMBTU's (million BTU's), or approximately 75% of our mills' purchased fuel needs, were from purchased bark and coal, historically our two lowest cost purchased fuels.
-For the same period, our mills consumed about 2.2 million MMBTU's of natural gas (15% of the mills' total purchased fuels).
+For the same period, our mills consumed about 2.2 million MMBTU's of natural gas (15% of the mills' total purchased fuels) and 0.8 million MMBTU's of oil (6% of the mills' total purchased fuels).
 Our two kraft linerboard mills at Counce and Valdosta generate approximately two-thirds of their fuel requirements from their own by-products.